Sh-ui/html-as-coffee/README.md

   - Write the main core of the page in coffeescript (integrating HTML, JS, and possibly CSS into one document).
   - Integrate less, css and other external components through git.
-  - Execute all code to a single HTML file that compiles and minifies all base code to be used quickly and automatically in the browser...
+  - Execute all code to a single HTML file that compiles and minifies all base code to be used quickly and automatically in the browser.

 ----